christofferhbs/plantuml-autoupdate/README.md

 The server will be available at: <http://localhost:8081/plantuml>

 Watchtower monitors the PlantUML server image daily and automatically deploys updates at 02:00 UTC.

-> Note: Docker Desktop is not required.
-The setup supports any Docker Engine accessible to the `docker` CLI (including WSL-based or alternative distributions), provided Docker Compose v2 is available (`docker compose` or `docker-compose`) and the daemon API version is ≥ 1.44.
+After updates, old images are cleaned up automatically, and containers are configured to restart on crashes and system reboots.

 ## Configuration file